 The Battle of Waterloo was indeed, as Wellington stated after the battle, "a close-run thing".
 But even he, so close to the events of that fateful day, could not know just how close.
 How, with a few throws of the dice of happenstance Napoleon could have ended the victor.
 Had he done so how would Europe have looked thereafter?
-What were these chances during, and just before the battle that swayed the outcome so decisively?
+Ian explores these chances during, and just before the battle that swayed the outcome so decisively?

 Please don't hesitate to ask for an update